amzn/basis-point-sets/README.md

 ![Teaser Image](bps_demo.png)

-#### Key differences between standard occupancy voxels, TSDF and the proposed BPS representation:
+#### FAQ.
+Key differences between standard occupancy voxels, TSDF and the proposed BPS representation:

 - continuous global information instead of simple binary flags or local distances in the cells;
 - smaller number of cells in order to represent shape accurately;